-1. Click on "Drivers" tab and then "Export driver(s)" operation, select the driver(s) you want to export in the list on the right and click on "Next >" button:
+- 1. Click on the "Drivers" tab 1, or on the "Drivers" item in the Database tree-view - 2.
+Click on the "Export driver(s)" operation 2 - 3.
+Select the driver(s) you want to export in the list on the right 3.
+If you don't see a driver you recently added, press F5 to refresh the list contents. - 4.
+Click on "Next >" button

-2. Select the destination folder where the ZIP files will be created 1, and the languages 2, or check "Keep as Multilanguage" to allow the package to work with all languages, before clicking on the " Next > " button :
+- 5. Select the destination folder where the ZIP files will be created - 6.
+Select the languages supported $\overline{f 6}$, or check the "Keep as Multilanguage" option to allow the package to work with all languages - 7.
+Click on the "Next" button 7

-3. The wizard will display a progress screen and then a confirmation screen when the driver(s) are successfully exported:
+8. The wizard will display a progress screen and then a confirmation screen when the driver(s) are successfully exported.